4awpawz/fusion.ssg/README.md

 ## Project Scope
 The project's scope is limited to generating robust and resilient HTML documents and nothing else.
 It will not provide any other tooling other than what is absolutely necessary to accomplish that.
 Importantly, fusion.ssg requires no knowledge of front-end frameworks like React.
 This keeps the scope of the project focused, preventing feature creep, and benefits users who will be able to pick and chose their own tools.

-## Current Status And Semantic Versioning
+## Versioning

-The project is still under v1.0.0-beta development.
-When all features targeted for v1.0.0 are implemented in beta and are stable, the version number will be bumped to remove the beta sub status.
-Going forward, odd version numbers are to be considered development release builds and even numbered version numbers are to be considered production release builds.
+Beginning with v1.0.0, which will be our first production release, we will be dropping the use of _beta_ when versioning a development release.
+Going forward, all development releases will use `-dev.n` instead of -beta.n.

 ### What Has Already Been Implemented